Azure/azure-sdk-tools/eng/common/asset-sync/README.md

 To get around this, we will embed a reference to an assets repo SHA into the language repository.
 As part of the test playback, local implementations must _retrieve_ these referenced assets at runtime.
 After retrieving, there will also need to be a process to sync any updated recordings _back_ to the recordings repo without an extremely large amount of manual effort.

 As of now, it seems the best place to locate this assets SHA is in a new file in each `sdk/<service>` directory.
 For most of our packages this is a safe bet.
 Only one team member will be updating this SHA at a time, and as such it will be easy to add onto a commit one at a time.
 There is no parallelization!
 For others, like `azure-communication` in python or `spring` in Java land, this will be complex.
-We will describe these complexities in the [Scenarios](##description).
+We will revisit these topics in the [Scenarios Walkthroughs](#scenario-walkthroughs) section.

 ```bash